Miruuuuuuu/personnalized_learing_database/DESIGN.md

 * Why did you choose the types you did?
   1. Primary keys are represented by an __UNSIGNED SMALLINT__,
-  in this range 65535 different records can be represented, this is the scale for which the database is designed for aswell, this parameter can be altered, it's up to the user.
+  in this range 65535 different records can be represented, this is the scale for which the database is designed for aswell, this parameter can be changed, it's up to the user.
-  2. Another notable type used is the __ENUM__ (enumeration) data type that restricts the data that can be added to the perticular column.
+  2. Another notable type used is the __ENUM__ (enumeration) data type that restricts the data that can be added to the particular column.
   3. For detailed reportings __TEXT__ type is used to allocate sufficient space for detail reporting.
   4. __DATETIME__ for accurate timings, used for due dates(assignments) etc.
   5. __DATE__ for date_of_birth where specific hours may not be necessery.